-A growth fund is a type of mutual fund with high risk and high gain, and which invests in companies with fast-paced progress or companies having high potential.
+A growth fund is a type of mutual fund with high risk and offers high gain, and which invests in companies with fast-paced progress or companies having high potential.
 Growth funds are funds with which one can expect high volatility and equally higher gain or loss.
-The focus of investment of growth funds is towards companies which are not yet fully developed or where there is a high potential for growth.
+The focus of investment of growth funds is towards companies, which are not yet fully developed or where there is a high potential for growth.
 For instance, Paytm; very few among us knew the name until demonetization in November 2016.
 However since then, Paytm’s the word in the market.
 These funds help the companies with high potential to unlock their true value and bring the gem out in the market.
 But growth funds carry substantial risk with them, as there is no perfect formula for success each time.
 So if the potential of the companies isn’t unlocked, there can be a substantial loss.
 One more thing that is common in these companies is the earnings these companies make is reinvested again in the R&D or expansions, unlike other established companies who opt for dividend distribution.

 Who Should Invest Growth Funds?

 This fund is purely for risk-embracing people, who have the ability to digest the market volatility.
 Therefore, people who have other stable portfolios can park some free funds in growth funds.
 On the contrary, people in retirement or nearing retirement or new investors should strictly avoid this route.
 Further, due to high return nature of the investment, it must be noted that growth funds also attract substantial tax on capital gain.

 Types of Growth Funds